oneapi-src/oneVPL-cpu/doc/developer-reference/VPL_sync.rst

 Asynchronous Pipeline Operation
 ===============================

+Pipelines can be constructed from decode, VPP, and encode operations.
-The application passes the output of an upstream SDK function to the input of the downstream SDK function to construct an asynchronous pipeline.
-Pipeline construction is done at runtime and can be dynamically changed, as show in the following example:
+Pipeline construction is done at runtime and can be dynamically changed, as shown in the following example:

 .. code-block:: c++